rtom1986/RT.Equality/README.md

 performance is of great concern in your application, this library might not be a good fit.
 Otherwise, the performance hit will typically be negligable and acceptable in most use cases.

+This library is available on nuget: PM> Install-Package RT.Equality